BitcoinDesign/Guide/guide/payments/introduction.md

 ## Lightning Payments

+Lightning Network is part of the bitcoin ecosystem that allows for near-instant payments with much lower fees.

-One way users can think about onchain payments is like a bank where cross border payments are usually slower.
+One way you can think about onchain payments is like a bank where cross border payments are usually slower.
 The bank is where you store your value as it gives you better security.
-Lightning Payments Network on the other hand works like mobile money or a digital wallet which you fund from your bank for daily payments.
+Lightning Payments on the other hand works like mobile money or a digital wallet which you fund from your bank for daily payments.

-Lightning Payments is part of the bitcoin ecosystem that allows for near-instant payments with much lower fees.
-While onchain transactions can take 10 mins or more to confirm — Lighting Payments are near-instant and can be used even for micro-payments.

-Unlike onchain transactions though, both participants need to be online for the payment to go through.
-This definitely poses a problem for people with intermittent connections.

 We will also explore what are the differences between lightning payments and onchain transactions, use cases, and implications to user experience.